Suicide rate rose sharply among middle-aged Americans, CDC finds

 The pressures of the downturn took a heavy toll on the middle-aged, some of whom had to care for both children and aging parents, as well as deal with their own health problems, the study found.

-In the study, the CDC warned that the actual toll from suicide may be higher than it appears, as some possible suicides are classified as undetermined in the National Vital Statistics System, which provided the data on which the study was based.
+The CDC warned that the actual toll from suicide may be higher than that, as some possible suicides are classified as undetermined in the National Vital Statistics System, which provided the data on which the new study was based.

 The report drew attention to especially high increases of suicide among Native Americans, for whom the rate rose by 65 percent overall - 60 percent among men and more than 81 percent among women.
 The suicide rate rose 40 percent for non-Hispanic whites.